 homebridge -D

 This will start up Homebridge and load your in-development plugin.
-Note that you can also direct Homebridge to load your configuration from somewhere besides the default ~/.homebridge
+Note that you can also direct Homebridge to load your configuration from somewhere besides the default ~/.homebridge, for example:

 homebridge -D -U ~/.homebridge-dev